LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/C/System Programming/8-timeMeasuring.md

 ### Time and Strings

-When not computing we want times to be in human-readable form which is why there are lots of functions to convert times to strings:
+When not computing we want times to be in a human-readable form which is why there are lots of functions to convert times to strings:

 - `char *ctime(const time_t *timep);` returns a 26-byte string representing the time in locale and DST: "Wed Jun 8 14:22:34 2011".
 - `char *asctime(const struct tm *t);` does the same as `ctime()` without changing the timezone or DST.

 Often we also want to be able to format the string for this we can use `size_t strftime(char *restrict s, size_t max, const char *restrict format, const struct tm *restrict tm);` which formats the time and stores it in s.
-For example "%Y-%m-%dT%H:%M:%SZ" becomes "2018-12-29T12:17:25Z" where Z is only if UTC.
+For example, "%Y-%m-%dT%H:%M:%SZ" becomes "2018-12-29T12:17:25Z" where Z is only if UTC.

 There are also cases for example when getting input from users we want to parse a string to a time for this we can use `char *strptime(const char *restrict s, const char *restrict format, struct tm *restrict tm);` which parses the string s using the format to the time and stores it in tm.